Child labour: Elimination

 According to Thomas DeGregori, an economics professor at the University of Houston, in an article published by the Cato Institute, a libertarian think-tank operating in Washington D.C., "it is clear that technological and economic change are vital ingredients in getting children out of the workplace and into schools.
 Then they can grow to become productive adults and live longer, healthier lives.
 However, in poor countries like Bangladesh, working children are essential for survival in many families, as they were in our own heritage until the late 19th century.
 So, while the struggle to end child labour is necessary, getting there often requires taking different routes—and, sadly, there are many political obstacles.

 The International Programme on the Elimination of Child Labour (IPEC), founded in 1992, aims to eliminate child labour.
 It operates in 88 countries and is the largest program of its kind in the world.
 IPEC works with international and government agencies, NGOs, the media, and children and their families to end child labour and provide children with education and assistance.

 From 2008 to 2013, the ILO operated a program through IPEC entitled "Combating Abusive Child Labour (CACL-II)".
 The project, funded by the European Union, contributed to the Government of Pakistan by providing alternative opportunities for vocational training and education to children withdrawn from the worst forms of child labour.

-Periodically, governments, employers' and workers' organisations have met in global conference to assess progress and remaining obstacles and to agree measures to eliminate the worst forms of child labour by 2016: first in Oslo (1997), followed by: The Hague (2010); Brasilia, 8–10 October 2013; Buenos Aires, 14–16 November 2017; and most recently Durban, South Africa, 15–20 May 2022.
+Periodically, governments, employers' and workers' organisations have met in global conference to assess progress and remaining obstacles and to agree measures to eliminate the worst forms of child labour by 2016: first in Oslo (1997), followed by: The Hague (2010); Brasília, 8–10 October 2013; Buenos Aires, 14–16 November 2017; and most recently Durban, South Africa, 15–20 May 2022.

-Between 2000 and 2012, progress was made against child labor but the elimination of its worst forms was not accomplished.
+Between 2000 and 2012, progress was made against child labour but the elimination of its worst forms was not accomplished.

-Under the Sustainable Development Goals (SDGs) of the 2030 Agenda, UN Member States, employers' and workers' organizations, and civil society organizations are required to work together to eliminate child labor by 2025, forced labor, modern slavery and human trafficking by 2030.
+Under the Sustainable Development Goals (SDGs) of the 2030 Agenda, UN Member States, employers' and workers' organisations, and civil society organisations are required to work together to eliminate child labour by 2025, forced labour, modern slavery and human trafficking by 2030.
 Thus, the ILO established Alliance 8.7 as a global partnership.

 In January 2021, the ILO published the Child Labour Global Estimates 2020 in collaboration with UNICEF.
-According to the report child labor decreased by 38% from 246 million in 2000 million to 152 million in 2016.
-Due to COVID-19 pandemic the number of children in child labor increased by 9 million.
+According to the report child labour decreased by 38% from 246 million in 2000 to 152 million in 2016.
+Due to COVID-19 pandemic the number of children in child labour increased by 9 million.